hanernlee/WDI-PROJECT-3-SmallTalk/README.md

 # Small Talk

 Small Talk is a conversation starter app.
-It comes with random facts and images to use in your conversation, based on the categories you choose
+It comes with random facts and images to use in your conversation, based on the categories you choose.

 ## Objective